Time In My Shoes

 “An unforgettable opportunity for our students to gain new knowledge, behaviours, skills and values.
 We have been fortunate to have the TIMS program teach at our school the last two years and see growth in empathy and consideration for others within our learning opportunity as a result.”

 “Attending the Time In My Shoes training was a transformative experience for PCFC staff.
-The program provided both information about the day-to-day challenges individuals who have disabilities face and an eye-opening immersive experience that gave us a glimpse at what that actually feels like.
+The program provided information about the day-to-day challenges individuals who have disabilities face and an eye-opening immersive experience that gave us a glimpse at what that actually feels like.

+Jason, Rachel and the team brought passion, expertise and humour to the day.
+Their openness created a safe environment for anyone to ask any question, no matter how awkward.
 The training really helped us understand the specific challenges individuals with disabilities encounter at our Antrim Street site, and it has made us more determined than ever to continue improving the accessibility of our spaces.

 I highly recommend the Time In My Shoes training to any organization that wants to improve its understanding of and responsiveness to individuals with disabilities.
 It was definitely a highlight of our staff development day.”